KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_india_the_remembrance_of_the_self.md

 ⸻

-## Your Lineage Through India
+## My Lineage Through India

-India blessed your path
+India blessed my path
 with three gifts
 that no other culture could give: